 The goal of the APEX Subcommittee is to develop ARINC 653, Avionics Application Software Standard Interface, defining a standard interface between avionics application software and Real Time Operating System (RTOS).

-The work of the CAN Subcommittee is expected to increase log-term usability, provide single network interoperability, and increase software data loading to and from ARINC 664 Ethernet and CAN.
+The work of the CAN Working Group is expected to increase log-term usability, provide single network interoperability, and increase software data loading to and from ARINC 664 Ethernet and CAN.

-The Goal of the EFB Subcommittee is to develop standards applicable to EFB use and implementation.
-These encompass Class 1, 2, and 3 EFBs utilized by numerous airlines on multiple aircraft types.
+The EFB Subcommittee develops ARINC Standards that enable standardized EFB installation and connectivity on all types of aircraft .
 The standards are comprised of both hardware and software specifications and apply to interfaces, wiring and connectors, data protocols and application control.

-Flight Management Computer Standards for emerging airspace requirements are being developed to take advantage of advancements in Communication, Navigation and Surveillance (CNS), all with the collective goal to increase the capacity and efficiency of the airspace.
+ARINC 702A Flight Management Computer standards are developed for emerging airspace requirements and take advantage of advancements in Communication, Navigation and Surveillance (CNS), all with the collective goal to increase the capacity and efficiency of the airspace.

-The goal of the GAIN Subcommittee is to standardize the physical dimensions, electrical interfaces, communication protocol, qualification test guidelines, and maintenance provisions for Galley Inserts to support standard installations.
+The goal of the GAIN Subcommittee is to standardize galley insert physical dimensions, electrical interfaces, communication protocol, test guidelines, and maintenance provisions.

 The goal of the GAT Working Group is to propose solutions that can positively identify and track an aircraft with minimal impact on aircraft production and retrofit.

-The objective of the SDL Subcommittee is to develop standards for software data loading.
-This includes development of a high-speed data loader with high-density storage media.
-Standards for file format, media type, part numbering and terminology will be developed in a way that can be used for various data loading devices.
+The SDL Subcommittee develops ARINC Standards for software data loading.
+This includes standards for file format, media type, part numbering and terminology will be developed in a way that can be used for various data loading devices.

-The goal of the SAI Subcommittee is to provide technical leadership in the development of ARINC Standards used for new aircraft and major derivatives programs.
-Work with Air Navigation Service Providers (ANSPs) to develop standards for CNS/ATM, including standards for equipment capable of satisfying FAA NextGen and the Single European Sky initiative.
-The SAI Subcommittee investigates the application of new technologies and prepares APIMs where benefits are achievable.
-APIMs for AEEC Executive Committee consideration are first reviewed by the SAI Subcommittee.
+The SAI Subcommittee provides technical leadership in the development of ARINC Standards used for new aircraft and major derivatives programs.
+It works with the airframe manufacturers and Air Navigation Service Providers (ANSPs) to develop standards for CNS/ATM, namely NextGen and SESAR airspace requirements.
+New project proposals (APIMs) are developed and reviewed by the SAI Subcommittee prior to more formal consideration by the AEEC Executive Committee.

-The goal is to maintain Traffic and Surveillance standards which define avionics airborne equipment with Traffic Alert and Collision Avoidance System (TCAS II), Air Traffic Control Transponder (ATCRBS/Mode S), and/or Automatic Dependent Surveillance-Broadcast (ADS-B) Out/In functionalities.
-Increase flight crew situational awareness and establish enabling platform for future surveillance capabilities.
+The goal is to maintain Traffic Surveillance standards which define avionics airborne equipment with Traffic Alert and Collision Avoidance System (TCAS), Air Traffic Control Transponder (ATCRBS/Mode S), and Automatic Dependent Surveillance-Broadcast (ADS-B) functionalities.

 The European FSTD Technical Group (EFTeG) was chartered as a result of feedback from FSEMC conferences.
 The flight simulation industry perceived a need for a forum for simulator operators that are subject to EASA regulations to discuss technical issues.
 This forum is also intended for EASA flight simulation regulatory representatives to discuss regulatory qualification and compliance questions with operators.